Kong/docs.konghq.com/app/_hub/kong-inc/acl/_index.md

     Admin API endpoints that POST, PUT, PATCH, or DELETE ACLs do not work in DB-less mode.
   config:
+  # deprecated parameters
+    - name: whitelist
+      required: semi
+      default:
+      value_in_examples: group1, group2
+      description: |
+        Comma separated list of arbitrary group names that are allowed to consume the Service or the Route (or API).
+One of `config.whitelist` or `config.blacklist` must be specified.
+      maximum_version: "2.0.x"
+    - name: blacklist
+      required: semi
+      default:
+      description: |
+        Comma separated list of arbitrary group names that are not allowed to consume the Service or the Route (or API).
+One of `config.whitelist` or `config.blacklist` must be specified.
+      maximum_version: "2.0.x"

+  # current parameters
     - name: allow
       required: semi
       default: null